 Best Softshell Jacket Features

 Not all jackets are created equal.
-While some extras can seem a little gimmicky there are some good reasons why you should consider getting a jacket with these helpful extras.’
+While some extras can seem a little gimmicky, there are some good reasons why you should consider getting a jacket with these helpful extras.’

 Chin Guard